subhadipchowdhury/subhadipchowdhury.github.io/teaching/index.md

 ### Teaching Experience

+A pdf copy of my Teaching Portfolio is available [here](/teaching/courses/portfolio.pdf).
+For more details, please visit the links below.

 * [Teaching Philosophy and Methodology](/teaching/teachingstatement): You can find pdf version of the statement here.
 * [Diversity and Inclusion Statement](/teaching/diversitystatement): You can find pdf version of the statement here.
 * [Past Courses](/teaching/courses): Here you can see the courses I have taught in the past and find my teaching portfolio.